 The benefit of buying cannabis oil over making it yourself is that if you find a reputable company, you can be confident that they are producing your oil in a clean lab and then also providing you lab test results to prove the quality of your product.

-If you decide to make your own oil, the best you can do is get the oil tested before you use it.
+If you decide to make your own oil, the best thing you can do is get the oil tested before you use it.

 Before you use Rick Simpson Oil, it’s important that you consult with your primary care physician first.

-Rick Simpson Oil can be ingested or applied topically on your skin.
+RSO can be ingested or applied topically on your skin.

 But when you’re feeling better (and when your lab tests show it), you can still continue to use the oil but then you may reduce your dosage down to a maintenance dose of about a gram to two monthly.

 It’s up to you, really, since you have control over your dosages.

 What are the possible side effects of RSO?

 RSO does have side effects, too, in addition to the risk of getting high.